christphralden/notes/React/Architecture/API Layer & Data Transformation.md

 **Extract the Data Transformation process respective to the Fetch Function**

-Notice how the `users` and the `images`is processed first before being used?
+Notice how the `users` and the `images`are processed first before being used?

 In practical applications, we might use [[Zod]], where the the response is parsed and is attributes is ensured to match the schema we defined.